geonetwork/doc/source/administrator-guide/configuring-the-catalog/portal-configuration.rst

 User privileges apply as in the main instance.

-The logo and name of the sub-portal will be displayed instead of the main instance information:
+The logo and name of the sub-portal will be displayed instead of the main instance information in case the option ``Display in the portal switcher`` is selected:

 .. figure:: img/portal-header.png